catid/snowshoe/README.md

 that they are accurate to ~100 cycles.
 I was able to demonstrate that the Sandy Bridge cycle counts on my laptop and desktop matched with TB off.

-+ To disable TB on Mac, use [DisableTurboBoost](https://github.com/nanoant/DisableTurboBoost.kext).
++ To disable TB on Mac, use [DisableTurboBoost](https://github.com/nanoant/DisableTurboBoost.kext) (included under ./tests)
 + To disable TB on Windows, edit the BIOS settings.

 ##### libsnowshoe.a on Macbook Air (1.7 GHz Core i5-2557M Sandy Bridge, July 2011):